jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 (3) The Judge may, for the purposes of determining the application, require the information or document to be produced to the court.

 ### 148 Offences
-(1) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000 or both, who, for the purpose of obtaining registration or a practising certificate (for himself or herself or for any other person),—
+(1) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000 or both, who, for the purpose of obtaining registration or a practising certificate (for the person or for any other person),—
-  (a) makes an oral or written declaration or representation that, to his or her knowledge, is false or misleading in a material particular; or
+  (a) makes an oral or written declaration or representation that, to the person’s knowledge, is false or misleading in a material particular; or
-  (b) produces a document to the Board, or otherwise uses a document, knowing that it contains a declaration or representation that, to his or her knowledge, is false or misleading in a material particular; or
+  (b) produces a document to the Board, or otherwise uses a document, knowing that it contains a declaration or representation that, to the person’s knowledge, is false or misleading in a material particular; or
   (c) produces a document to the Board, or otherwise uses a document, knowing that it is not genuine.
 (2) A person who knowingly contravenes section 6AA(1) or (2) commits an offence and is liable on conviction to a term of imprisonment not exceeding 3 months or a fine not exceeding $10,000, or both.
 (3) A person who knowingly contravenes section 6AA(3) commits an offence and is liable on conviction to a fine not exceeding $10,000.